dekart/paperclip_removable_attachment/README.markdown

 Testing
 -------

-No tests yet :( You can fork this plugin at GitHub (http://github.com/dekart/paperclip_removable_attachment) and add your own tests.
+No tests yet :( You can "fork this plugin at GitHub":http://github.com/dekart/paperclip_removable_attachment and add your own tests.
 I'll be happy to accept patches!

 Installing the plugin